Bringing an eight-channel drone instrument to life

 Tools: PureData, Bela, C++

-Octocosm[e] is an ongoing project by artist and composer Vincent Fillion.
-It is an audiovisual digital instrument designed for drone and generative music performances.
-It was presented publicly for the first time on February 25th 2023 as part of the Mois Multi festival.
+Octocosm[e] is an interactive project by artist and composer Vincent Fillion.
+It is an audiovisual installation designed for drone and generative music performances.
+It was presented publicly for the first time on February 25th 2023 as part of the Mois Multi festival and the final version was presented on February 1st 2024 at the same festival.

-At its core, Octocosm[e] is a musical instrument with eight (drony) sound generators, eight channels, and eight audio outputs.
-Each channel is identical and can be assigned to any one of the sound generators.
-The instrument can be controlled using its physical sliders, buttons and pots, or remotely through OSC.
-The resulting sound is played on the eight speakers directly embedded in the instrument’s body.
-On the visual side, Octocosm[e] allows the user to take control of eight audio-reactive 3D shapes that can be manipulated, distorted and transformed using the physical controls on the instrument.
+At its core, OCTOCOSM[E] is a musical instrument made of two quadraphonic modules with a total of eight different sound engines.
+Each channel is identical and can be assigned to any one of the sound engines.
+The sound can be shaped and sculpter using physical sliders, buttons, switches and touchstrips.
+On the visual side, OCTOCOSME[E] allows the user to take control of eight audio-reactive 3D shapes that can be manipulated, distorted and transformed using the physical controls of the instrument.